rsboos/DistributedClassifier/README.md

     "dataset": "datasets/seed.csv",

     // Class' column in dataset (default -1)
-    // Possible values: {0, -1}
+    // -1 for last column, 0 for first column
     "class_column": -1,

-    // Number of cross-Validation iterations (default 10) "iterations": 10,
+    // Number of cross-validation iterations (default 10) "iterations": 10,

-    // Number of fold for cross-validation (default 10) "k_fold": 10,
+    // Number of folds for cross-validation (default 10) "k_fold": 10,

     // Percentage of test instances from dataset